berkkan22/audio-visual-speech-separation/README.md

 ## Support

 If you have trouble with the installation or with running the code or have any other questions feel free to contact me.
-You can reach me throw GitLab @9katirci or via email at berkkan.katirci@studium.uni-hamburg.de or berkkan22@gmail.com
+You can open an issue or can reach me via email at berkkan.katirci@studium.uni-hamburg.de or berkkan22@gmail.com

 ## References